ANSWERS TO QUESTIONS ABOUT HEARING LOSS AND HEARING AIDS

 What are some advances in hearing aid technology?

 Just like other digital technology (computers, TVs, cell phones), hearing aids are becoming smaller, more powerful and more affordable.
-Today’s hearing aids are discreet (some are essentially invisible), filter out background noise, allow hands-free phone calls, stream music and sound directly to the hearing aids, enhance speech comprehension, interact with smart phones and much more.
+Today’s hearing aids are discreet (some are essentially invisible), filter out background noise, allow hands-free phone Call or texts, stream music and sound directly to the hearing aids, enhance speech comprehension, interact with smart phones and much more.

 Can I get financial assistance for a hearing aid?